Last Updated on

 I know that you are probably on a journey to rid your home of toxic products.
 You are probably looking to do the same with your personal care products, too.
 Awesome.
 That makes me extremely happy …and we have A LOT in common!
 I have played around with this product for quite some time now.
 I have tried a few recipes online and even adapted them to try and create my own.
 I was never happy with the end product.
 Some were okay, but none were perfect.

-Since you are likely a lot like me in your green-living ways, you have probably dabbled in skincare products yourself: lotion, salve, deodorant, etc. As many of you might know, it’s become my ultimate passion… for good reason!
+Since you are likely a lot like me in your green-living ways, you have probably dabbled in skincare products yourself: body butter, salve, deodorant, etc. As many of you might know, it’s become my ultimate passion… for good reason!
 I won’t get into it all here (I’ve already written a pretty extensive post re: the nastiness in skincare products), but I will say that makeup is one of the biggest offenders for nastiness.

 I have been using a foundation that I thought was good quality (Lord knows it sure is CRAZY expensive… $45 for just over 1oz… ouch).
 Honestly, though… I bought it a while ago because it was mineral-based and because it did not have colophony in it (a random contact allergy I have).